Hale Common in the New Forest National Park

 We are currently at an investigative stage and are waiting to receive National Grid’s detailed design proposal and environmental impact assessment, so that we can make our own fully-informed decision.
 We will do this by working with our own specialists to understand the impact on ecology, landscape, archaeology, geology, hydrology, electric and magnetic fields, as well as other important factors.
-We intend to make an official response towards the end of this year.
+We intend to make an official response in summer 2019.

 Frequently asked questions

 When will the National Trust make its final decision on whether or not to allow underground cabling?

 In summer 2019 – when National Grid has submitted its detailed design.
 Final confirmation will be subject to any conditions attached to the planning consent.